mewcrazy/Stripchat-Enhanced/README.md

 Yiddish|ייִדיש|yi
 Yoruba|Yorùbá|yo

 ## Contributing
 We welcome any contributions!
-If you're having ideas or improvements to Chaturbate Enhanced, simply create a meaningful push request or open an issue and we will take care of it.
+If you're having ideas or improvements to StripChat Enhanced, simply create a meaningful push request or open an issue and we will take care of it.

+## Roadmap:
+- Add Feature: Add Favorites on all listing pages (add without the need to open the stream first)
+- Styling: Emoji Picker
+- Code Quality Improvements

 ## Used Frameworks/Utilities:
 - [CoeJoder/waitForKeyElements.js](https://github.com/CoeJoder/waitForKeyElements.js) - A utility function for userscripts that detects and handles AJAXed content.
 - [jquery/jQuery](https://github.com/jquery/jquery) - JavaScript Framework to ease the DOM traversing.
+- [missive/emoji-mart](https://github.com/missive/emoji-mart) - A Beautiful emoji picker module. (version-based emoji json files)

 Thanks to [PotPlayer](https://potplayer.info) for the innovative idea of opening a video in fullscreen with a simple middle mouse click.
 Thanks to [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Language_flags_list) for the curated list of language flags.